 At Street Child, we believe every child deserves to be safe, in school and learning.
 Street Child prides itself on being willing to go to the world’s toughest places where others won’t, including remote, hard-to-reach areas and fragile, disaster-affected states.
-We currently deliver programmes in 20 countries across Africa and Asia.
+We currently deliver programmes in 21 countries across Africa, Asia and now Ukraine.

 We recognise that barriers to education are complex and interlinked, and our projects focus on a combination of education, child protection and livelihoods support to address the social, economic and structural issues that underpin today’s education crisis.

-Since 2008, we have helped over 650,000 children to go to school and learn and supported 75,996 Adults through programmes such as the family business scheme, education classes and teacher training.
+Since 2008, we have helped over 860,000 children to go to school and learn and supported over 115,000 families to set businesses so they can afford the cost of educating their children long-term.

 Zakat is an obligatory annual charitable payment due from every Muslim as an act of worship.
 Muslims are expected to pay a fixed percentage of their wealth to take care of the needy around the world.
 Street Child has produced its Zakat policy as a platform to drive confidence and encourage Muslim donors to support important projects while fulfilling their religious obligations.